Spina bifida: Screening

 Ultrasound view of the fetal spine at 21 weeks of pregnancy.
 In the longitudinal scan a lumbar myelomeningocele is seen.

 Anatomy scan of the fetal head at 20 weeks of pregnancy in a fetus affected by spina bifida.
 In the axial scan the characteristic lemon sign and banana sign are seen.

 Treatment

 There is no known cure for the nerve damage caused by spina bifida.
 Standard treatment is surgery after delivery.
 This surgery aims to prevent further damage of the nervous tissue and to prevent infection; pediatric neurosurgeons operate to close the opening on the back.
 The spinal cord and its nerve roots are put back inside the spine and covered with meninges.
 In addition, a shunt may be surgically installed to provide a continuous drain for the excess cerebrospinal fluid produced in the brain, as happens with hydrocephalus.
 Shunts most commonly drain into the abdomen or chest wall.
+Along with medical and surgical management, those with spina bifida can require long-term multidisciplinary rehabilitation in order to address functional limitations and improve their quality of life.
+Individuals with spina bifida may also have challenges in mobility and functional independence due to neuromuscular and musculoskeletal impairments, which can make daily activities more difficult.
+Physical therapy plays an important role in that it can improve strength, mobility, and functioning.

 Pregnancy

 Standard treatment is after delivery.
 There is tentative evidence about treatment for severe disease before delivery while the baby is inside the womb.
 As of 2014, however, the evidence remains insufficient to determine benefits and harms.

 Treatment of spina bifida during pregnancy is not without risk.
 To the mother, this includes scarring of the uterus.
 To the baby, there is the risk of preterm birth.

 Broadly, there are two forms of prenatal treatment.
 The first is open fetal surgery, where the uterus is opened and the spina bifida repair performed.
 The second is via fetoscopy.
 These techniques may be an option to standard therapy.